Keep your source code SIMPLE

 Strong-enough data types

 Even with a strong static type system, you can end up with lots of different meanings for basic types, which makes easy to mix them up.
-Joel Spolsky provides convincing examples for this problem in his excellent piece Making Wrong Code Look Wrong: In the Excel codebase, there are at least a few dozen possible meanings for an integer
+Joel Spolsky provides convincing examples for this problem in his excellent piece Making Wrong Code Look Wrong: In the Excel codebase, there are at least a few dozen possible meanings for an integer.
+It could be:

 Only certain types of integers should be combined.
 For example, a horizontal offset relative to the layout with a width relative to the layout.
 Adding a horizontal offset to a vertical offset, or mixing offsets relative to the window and layout is most likely a bug.
 Having so many meanings for integers makes your type system weaker than you might think.
 The Excel team, being limited to what C++ can do, addresses this by including the domain-specific meaning of variables into their names via Hungarian Notation.
 If you use a more flexible type system, you could also define domain-specific type aliases.
 In Go, this would look like: